ashvardanian/StringZilla/README.md

 StringZilla is the GodZilla of string libraries, accelerating exact and fuzzy matching, hashing, edit distances, sorting, segmentation, and even random-string generation, with allocation-free lazily-evaluated iterators throughout.

-- It can be __3x faster than LibC__, the C standard library, doing substring search on Arm.
+- It can be __3x faster than LibC__ doing substring search on Arm servers, and __9x on Apple Silicon__, where the system `strstr` is weaker.
-- It can be __10-70x faster than ICU__ for C and its C rewrite in UTF-8 handling, case folding, segmentation, and tokenization.
+- It can be __10-70x faster than ICU__, both ICU4C and its Rust successor ICU4X, in UTF-8 handling, case folding, segmentation, and tokenization.
-- It can be __100x faster than NVIDIA's own libraries__ for on-GPU Levenshtein, NW, and SW edit distances.
+- It can be __over 10x faster than NVIDIA's own libraries__ for on-GPU Levenshtein, NW, and SW edit distances.
-- It comes with built-in custom __WebAssembly__ backend for sandboxed browser, DBMS, & LLM environments, custom __RVV__ backend for RISC-V CPUs, __PowerPC__ backend for IBM mainframes, __LoongArch__ for Chinese domestic chips, and more!
+- It comes with built-in custom __WebAssembly__ backend for sandboxed browser, DBMS, & LLM environments, custom __RVV__ backend for RISC-V CPUs, __PowerPC__ backend for IBM Power servers, __LoongArch__ for Chinese domestic chips, and more!

 Reach for it from your language of choice: